se-buw/gendev.lab2/README.md

 should pass for your submission.
 The test cases are not able to test the simulation of the controller!

-See this video when using Eclipse: <https://youtu.be/SIDXccugsyY>
+See this video when using Eclipse with the Spectra plug-ins installed: <https://youtu.be/SIDXccugsyY>

-See this video when using VS Code or any other IDE supporting gradle: <>
+See this video when using VS Code or any other IDE supporting Gradle: <>

 ---